OSHA 10-Hour Construction Training Course

 Our course leverages state-of-the-art, engaging content for a rich media experience.
 It is more accessible across browsers and mobile-capable, allowing for upgraded speed and interactivity.
 This leading-edge design includes games and quizzes to motivate students, enhance retention, and increase participation.

-This course is for entry-level employees doing construction work.
+All entry-level construction workers need the 10-Hour Construction Safety Outreach, with some workers requiring additional training for specialized work.
 Examples of construction jobs include carpenters, electricians, laborers, masons, plumbers, sheet metal workers, tile workers, and welders.

 If you don’t work in construction but still need 10-Hour OSHA online training, we have a separate general industry course.